Linda Coffin

 Shane Zack

-Shane has worked at FSM since 2004.
-He currently serves as Enrollment Director and Facilities Manager for the school.
-Shane has held many positons throughout his tenure at Friends School of Minnesota, both inside and outside the classroom.
+Shane has worked at FSMN since 2004.
+Shane has held many positions throughout his tenure at Friends School of Minnesota, both inside and outside the classroom.
 He is very familiar with the school community and the academic program from kindergarten all the way through 8th grade.

-He has a B.A. in Philosophy and Classics from Hamline University.
+He has a B.A. in Philosophy and Classics from Hamline University and an M.A. in Education Policy and Leadership from the University of Minnesota.

-Shane is also a mandolin player and plays locally in King Wilkie’s Dream a bluegrass band.
-You can check his band out at http://www.kwdream.com.
+Shane is also a bluegrass musician and plays locally in King Wilkie’s Dream.

 Steve Moe